 Theme House Liaisons

-Theme House Liaisons are selected by each Theme House and serve as a connection between the house and the Housing, Facilities, and Dean of Students Offices.
-The Liaison attends montly meetings, which serve to provide a collaborative environment for service project development and implementation, as well as to provide important information regarding facilities management and housing policy.
-The Liaison serves as the primary individual responsible for communicating maintenance and houskeeping needs to the Facilities and Housing Offices and for transitioning housemates in and out of the house at the start or end of each year.
+Theme house liaisons are selected by each theme house and serve as a connection between the house and the Housing, Facilities, and Dean of Students Offices.
+The liaison attends monthly meetings, which serve to provide a collaborative environment for service project development and implementation, as well as to provide important information regarding facilities management and housing policy.
+The liaison serves as the primary individual responsible for communicating maintenance and houskeeping needs to the Facilities and Housing Offices and for transitioning housemates in and out of the house at the start or end of each year.
 Liaisons are given a $100 stipend each semester for their work.

 Current Theme House Liaison Forms

 The following forms are available for use by current theme house liaisons only: